cheeriojs/cheerio/website/src/content/docs/basics/loading.md

 });
 ```

-:::warning[`requestOptions` replaces the defaults, it doesn't merge with them]
+:::warning[`requestOptions` overrides, it doesn't merge]

-Supplying `requestOptions` discards the defaults entirely, so you must include
+Two things to watch for:

+- **`method` is not defaulted.** Supplying `requestOptions` without it fails
-`method` yourself — omitting it fails with `method must be a string`.
-Custom
+  with `method must be a string`, so always include it.
+- **`headers` is all-or-nothing.** Omit it and you keep Cheerio's default
+  `Accept` header; supply it and yours replaces that default outright, rather
-`headers` likewise replace the default `Accept` header rather than adding to it.
+  than being added to it.

 :::